 This request is fundamentally non-commercial.
 Student Defense is a non-profit, non-partisan 501(c)(3) organization.
 Student Defense's mission is to work, through a variety of means, to advance students' rights to educational opportunity and to ensure that higher education provides a launching point for economic mobility.
-We also believe that transparency is critical to fully
+We also believe that transparency is critical to fully understanding the government's role in student protections and promoting opportunity.
+As noted above, Student Defense has the capacity to make the information it receives available to the public through reports, social media, press releases, litigation filings, and regulatory comments to government agencies.
+For these reasons, Student Defense qualifies for a fee waiver.

-U.S. Department of Education FOIA Public Liaison April 5, 2021 Page 5 of 5
+U.S. Department of Education FOIA Public Liaison August 24, 2021 Page 5 of 5